 BlackBerry devices registered on a corporate BlackBerry Enterprise Server (BES) Non-BlackBerry devices and/or BlackBerry devices not registered on a corporate BES.
 This requires a proxy server or firewall to ensure security.

-User population that includes BlackBerry devices registered on the BES and other devices.
+The user population includes BlackBerry devices registered on the BES and other devices.
 This requires a BES and a proxy server or firewall.

 Based on the above deployment scenarios the common architecture of BO Mobile would be like server-side requirements The following components need to be deployed on top of SAP BusinessObjects Enterprise Installation.

-The Mobile server composed of an authentication server (VAS) and a processing server (VMS).
+The Mobile server is composed of an authentication server (VAS) and a processing server (VMS).

 A mobile database that logs the user activity and provides information on the synchronization of data between the SAP Business Objects Enterprise server and the mobile devices.

 A BlackBerry Enterprise Server (BES), if you are deploying the application to BlackBerry device users (Deployment type 1).

-A proxy server, if your deployment to BlackBerry devices does not include a BES server or if your deployment includes non-BlackBerry devices (Deployment type 2 and 3).
+A proxy server, if your deployment to BlackBerry devices does not include a BES server or if your deployment includes non-BlackBerry devices (Deployment types 2 and 3).

-To deploy client application to devices through OTA provisioning, you need to install and deploy the OTA web application, delivered with SAP Business Objects mobile, on a web application server.
+To deploy client applications to devices through OTA provisioning, you need to install and deploy the OTA web application, delivered with SAP Business Objects mobile, on a web application server.

 Based on the deployment scenario, SAP Business Objects mobile application can be delivered to users via

 Over-The-Air to BlackBerry devices using the push capability in the BlackBerry Enterprise Server.